Mali To Suspend All New UN Peacekeeping Rotations - UrduPoint

 The suspension was lifted after "fruitful discussions", authorities said.

-MINUSMA operates regular flights between Mali and neighbouring countries for supply missions and to evacuate wounded fighters.
+MINUSMA operates regular flights between Mali and neighbouring countries for supply missions and to evacuate wounded soldiers.

-- French pullout - Meanwhile, France's Barkhane anti-jihadist mission is expected to complete its pullout from Mali in the coming weeks after relations between Paris and Bamako foundered.

-The junta has brought in Russians that it says are military advisers but which France says are paramilitaries of the controversial Wagner group.